BitMind-AI/bitmind-subnet/docs/Incentive.md

 ## Summary

-> Miners are rewarded based on their performance, which is measured by the ROC AUC of their predictions.
+> Miners are rewarded based on their performance, which is measured by the squared ROC AUC of their predictions.
 Validators keep track of miner performance using a score vector, which is updated using an exponential moving average.
 The weights assigned by validators determine the distribution of rewards among miners, incentivizing high-quality predictions and consistent performance.

 ![Incentive Mechanism](../static/incentive.gif)
 *Simulation applying our latest iteration of our incentive mechanism to historical subnet data using this repository: https://github.com/BitMind-AI/incentive-simulator.*